 All lectures are from 1:30 - 2:30 PM and will be held in the Spring Valley Building, 4801 Massachusetts Ave.
 NW, either in Room A on the First Floor or Room 601 on the Sixth Floor.

-Reservations are required.
-We email a reminder when registration opens.
-Registration for members opens at 8:30 am on the Wednesday preceding each week’s lectures.
-Registration for non-members opens at 8:30 am on the Friday preceding each week’s lectures.
+Due to limited seating, reservations through Eventbrite are required to attend lectures.
+We e-mail the registration link to current members at 8:30 AM on the Tuesday preceding each week’s lecture.
+We e-mail the registration link to non-members at 8:30 AM on the Thursday preceding each week’s lecture.
+Note: If there is no space still open on the Thursday, no e-mail is sent that day to non-members.
+If you don't receive an e-mail and would like to register, please contact the OLLI office.
 Each registrant may reserve one seat.
 Your name must be on the list of registrants to enter the lecture and you must be in your seat five minutes before the lecture starts to guarantee your seat.

 September 28, 2018—Jack Rasmussen and Carla Galfano